MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/FAQ-Intelligent-Cloud.md

 ---
-title: Frequently Asked Questions | Microsoft Docs
+title: Frequently Asked Questins | Microsoft Docs
-description: Get a cloud copy of your data so you are connected to the intelligent cloud also when you have an on-premises solution based on Business Central, Dynamics GP, Dynamics SL, or Dynamics NAV.
+description: Get a cloud copy of your data so you are connected to the intelligent cloud also when you have an on-premises solution based on Business Central or Dynamics GP.
 author: edupont04
 manager: edupont

 ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na